IamArav2012/EEG-Project/README.md

-# EEG-Project
+# EEG-Emotion-MLP-vs-Ensemble
-We are testing how class weights ***and*** type of model affects the classification ability of the Valence, Arousal, Dominance, and Liking labels from the Deap-Dataset.
-We use three different types of ML models which are Random Forest, Multi-Layered Perceptron (MLP), and an eXtreme Gradient Boosting classifier (XGB).
-We use multi-label binary classification where we take the labels from the deap dataset and deduce a binary label-matrix by setting all values <5 to 0 and all values ≥5 to 1.
+This repository investigates how **class weights** and **model type** jointly impact the multi-label binary classification of Valence, Arousal, Dominance, and Liking using the **DEAP dataset**.
+We compare three distinct machine learning algorithms **Random Forest, Multi-Layered Perceptron (MLP), and eXtreme Gradient Boosting (XGB)** and employ a standardized median split where continuous emotional ratings are binarized by setting values less than 5 to 0 (low) and values greater than or equal to 5 to 1 (high).

 ## Experiment
 1. Essential Question
-2. Background
-3. Hypothesis
+2. Hypothesis
-4. Procedure
+3. Procedure
-5. Raw Data
+4. Data
-6. Analysis
+5. Analysis
-7. Error
-7. Conclusion
+6. Conclusion

 ## Essential Question
 How do class weights and the type of model affect the classification ability of Machine Learning models on the Valence, Arousal, Dominance, and Liking labels from the Deap-Dataset?

+---

 ### Hypothesis
 We are testing two hypotheses: